Hello visitor | Log in

 • Imposing high day temperature (HDT) conditions, prevented the adverse low night temperature (LNT) effects on vegetative as well as reproductive development..

-• A correlation between the acquired tolerance effect and sucrose accumulation in the mature pollen grains was demonstrated.
+• A correlation between the acquired tolerance effect and sucrose accumulation in mature pollen grains was demonstrated.

-4. Sweetpotato research
+3. Sweetpotato research

 • Induction of storage root formation: Anatomical and molecular characterization.